Netcracker/KubeMarine/documentation/internal/Hardening.md

     name: vault-kms
 ```

-The environment variable `VAULT_ADDR` matches the address of the `Vault` service and `--listen-addr` argument points to KMS plugin unix socket in the following example:
+The environment variable `VAULT_ADDR` matches the address of the `Vault` service and `--listen-addr` argument points to the KMS plugin unix socket in the following example:

 ```yaml
 apiVersion: apps/v1